teaching-on-testbeds/cloud-chi/snippets/kubernetes.md

 vim deployment.yaml
 ```

 and use `i` to switch from command mode to insert mode.

+> **Note**:
+>
+>  Whitespace matters in YAML files, so when pasting content in this file, make sure to match the indentation shown here!

 Then, paste the following:

 ```
 apiVersion: v1